eficode-academy/rf-advanced-web-katas/exercises/03-xpath-intro.md

 case.
 You can `ctrl+F` in the `inspector` tab of the developer tools or you can use the `console` tab to use basic JavaScript queries to get your XPath, such as `$x("//path/to/my/element");`.
-4. Use variables whenever possible.
-Store your XPaths in variables, so you need to fix only 1 XPath if the test breaks and you don't need to go searching for all occurences of hard-coded locators in your tests.
+4. If you have same locators used in multiple places, store them in variables, and use variables in tests instead.
+When the locator breaks, you won't need to look for all occurences of hard-coded values in your code.
+Additionally, the variable name can further clarify what the XPath was pointing to, so it is easier to fix it when it stops pointing anywhere.

 ## Exercise

 ### Overview

-- Close the dropdown _if it's opened_ in the test setup.
+- Close the dropdown _if it's opened_ as part of the test setup.
-- Open the form in the test setup.
+- Open the form, also as part of the test setup.
   - Test should pass with or without the dropdown initially opened.
-- **Optional:** Investigate what might happen if you don't close the dropdown beforehand.
+- **Optional:** Investigate what happens if you don't close the dropdown beforehand.
-What errors do you find?
+What errors do you see?

 ### Step-by-step